cyriux/Talks-History/drafts/AdvancedDesign.md

 # Refactor your specs workshop

+Premature Specification = lost opportunities

 The "Human Compiler" anti-pattern

 - similar formulas to refactor into one: FX rate conversion, mix of discount & taxes...
+Books are useful, but copying closed formulas verbatim is not how we build great products
 - Supermarket kata
 - From extensional to intensional: topological tree (e.g. Make build tool)
 - properties: zero-sum game, don't tax twice

+And of course: recognize and apply all the patterns from your toolbelt

+Start with concrete examples of all kinds (text, excel, visual...), sketching (cash flows diagrams, wiring boxes, workflows), exploratory code, model as code, metaphors (modular synth)

+Chase analogies, similarities
+look for symmetries and invariants in domain: in sentences, visually, use your brain as a pattern finder, or in the code if not found before
+TDD: no duplication (Within a BC: cash management != legal), as expressive as possible

+Common part or structure of scenarios suggests refactoring.
+It may be subtle duplication hidden behind a different face.

+Generalize: a developer job!
+Automated scenarios: make sure progression never regresses

+Progression: just like baby steps in TDD, move from rather simple examples to more complex, without gaps.
+Or diversity first : swap, future, option, FX to assess their major commonalities ASAP.

 ## Explicit Intent Modeling / mandate / decision rationale